Seahawks take CB Tre Brown in the 4th round of the NFL draft

 With their second pick in the 2021 NFL draft, the Seahawks attacked another position that seemed a need, taking cornerback Tre Brown of Oklahoma.

 Seattle got him with the 137th overall pick, a selection it had obtained a little earlier in a trade with Tampa Bay, moving down from 129 to also get pick 217 in the process.
+Seattle has pick 250, as well.

 Brown projects as a slot cornerback in the NFL, standing at 5-9, 188 pounds, though he played mostly on the outside for the Sooners.
-He also doesn’t fit the typical Seahawks mold for cornerbacks, recording an arm length of just 30-3/8 inches — the Seahawks have typically preferred an arm length of 32 inches or greater.
+He also doesn’t fit the typical Seattle mold for cornerbacks, recording an arm length of just 30-3/8 inches — the Seahawks have typically preferred an arm length of 32 inches or greater.

-“I’ll play wherever they want me to play,” Brown said when he talked to Seahawks media via Zoom.
+“I’ll play wherever they want me to play,” Brown said when he talked to media via Zoom.
 “It doesn’t matter.”

-His height also is not the norm for the Seahawks, who became the template for teams favoring bigger cornerbacks last decade with the likes of Richard Sherman and Brandon Browner.
+His height also is not the norm for the Seahawks, who became the template for teams favoring bigger cornerbacks in the past decade with the likes of Richard Sherman and Brandon Browner.

 But the success last year of the 5-9, 193-pound D.J.
 Reed may have helped sway Seattle’s thoughts some.